 - Don’t get overwhelmed.
 Tompkins reminds us that it’s both a lot of work and a lot of content to come up with.
 He always suggests that if you feel overwhelmed, have someone else who knows how to set these up do it for you.
 The learning curve on some of these email marketing platforms can be pretty steep.

 - Touch base often.
 Even if a drip campaign is set and go, the setting up of the process is not.
-If you’ve hired someone to write your content, make sure that they are clear on the tone you need and the intent.
-If someone is just handling the actual sending part, take time to work through best times and dates.
+If you’ve hired someone to write your content, make sure they are clear on the tone you need and the intent.
+If someone is just handling the actual sending part, take time to work through the best times and dates.

 - Have a contingency plan.
 What happens if you have a system outage and your carefully planned drip campaign goes down the drain?
 Take time to develop at least one message dealing with any potential glitches.